 TOEFL Code: 3514--MIT Undergrad & Grad.
 No department code needed.

 IELTS: Choose “MIT Graduate Admissions” as reporting option; no code is required.

 arrow_drop_down How will having the MicroMasters Credential in Supply Chain Management change the admissions process for the SCM graduate program ¶

-Having the MicroMasters credential provides the admissions committee with significant insight into a student’s capabilities through the completion of five online courses and the capstone exam.
-Therefore, applicants with the credential will not be required to submit GRE or GMAT scores.
+Having the MicroMasters credential provides the admissions committee with significant insight into a student’s capabilities through the completion of five online courses and the comprehensive final exam.
+Therefore, applicants with the credential are not required to submit GRE or GMAT scores.
 This is sometimes referred to as “inverted admissions.”
 Also, if admitted, students with the MicroMasters credential may opt to complete the SCM program in just over one semester (January to May) in-residence.
 Applicants opting for the one semester in residence option, however, will need to submit additional material including a resume (for both work and educational background), an essay, and a proposal for their research thesis project.

 arrow_drop_down How Long Will the MicroMasters Be Honored for Application to the Blended Program? ¶

 We will honor completed MicroMasters Certificates for up to three years after their issue as valid in an application to the Blended Supply Chain Master's Program.